Tax Reform Law Bay Area Update Mortage Interest Deduction MID

-Kevin R. Kieffer is a Broker Associate and Realtor with Keller Williams Realty.
-His focus is the East Bay residential home market.
+Kevin R. Kieffer is a Broker Associate and Realtor with Compass.
+His primary focus is the East Bay residential home market.
 He is a top producing agent and also leads a successful team of Realtors as one of top producing teams throughout all of California (Real Trends Ranking).
 He was recognized as a Five Star agent numerous years through an independent survey and has been featured in Diablo Magazine.
-He closed out 2015 in the top 1% of all agents in Contra Costa & Alameda counties and is currently one of the top producing agents in 2016 and awarded Quadruple Platinum Producer for the region.
+He closed out 2017 in the top 1% of all agents in Contra Costa & Alameda counties and is currently one of the top producing agents in 2018 and awarded Quadruple Platinum Producer for the region.
 He has offices in Danville & Walnut Creek and has a team of experienced Realtors focusing on markets throughout the East Bay.
 Please give him a call and let him exceed your expectations!

 "Even having done our homework, my wife and I were still nervous and unsure of what to expect when we began shopping for our first home.
 Adding to the uncertainty of being first-time homebuyers, we were also renting a home that would require us to terminate our lease agreement early should we purchase a home before the expiration of our contract.
 Enter the EastBayPro Team of Kevin and Naomi Kieffer.
 Let me start off by saying Kevin and Naomi are without a doubt experts in the business of real estate.
 Buying, selling, renting, flipping, investing, property management…you name it, they know it.
 With that being said, we came across Kevin’s phone number when we drove passed a house we thought we might be interested in viewing.
 Kevin was the listing agent for the property and within a couple of short hours after speaking to him over the phone, we were back at the property and he was showing us the home.
 Kevin did a great job and was extremely knowledgeable of the property he showed us but in the end it was too small for our family’s needs.
 We later decided to have EastBayPro Team represent us as our buyer’s agent and we made a wise decision in doing so.